developermithu/pos/README.md

 - Super Admin can do anything
 - Manager can view, edit, create, update and delete but **can not view cash information**
-- Cashier can view everything
+- Cashier can view everything without pos